DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/service.md

 #### Ingress Controller

 It watches API Server for changes to Ingress resource and creates ALB (external to cluster) with configured rules it reads from Ingress.
 It runs as a pod in cluster.
 For HA, it's deployed 2 replicas onto 2 selected nodes.
+It's implemented through [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html)

 **Note, seems Nginx ingress controller does things differently, it also takes care of traffic load balancing?

+#### TLS

+In [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/ingress/cert_discovery/), TLS cert for ALB Listeners can be automatically discovered from `tls` and `host` field in Ingress rules, if `alb.ingress.kubernetes.io/certificate-arn` left unspecified.
+Taking wildcard cert as an example, setting `game2048.*.eks-use1.prod.abc.io` as host will help controller discover and attach the wildcard cert `*.eks-use1.prod.abc.io` to the ALB it's created.

 #### Components